Bobgy/go-licenses/README.md

 # Licenses tool

+## Fork in github.com/Bobgy/go-licenses/v2

+This is a fork of <github.com/google/go-licenses> based on [Bobgy's v2 proposal](https://github.com/google/go-licenses/issues/70).

+## Original README.md

 > This is not an officially supported Google product.

 `go-licenses` analyzes the dependency tree of a Go package/binary.
 It can output a